 5. Bring in resources to help drive change

 Large one-time events can benefit significantly from the scalable resources provided by contract talent.
 This assistance comes in a continuum of experience levels, specializations and availability, depending on a business’s needs.
 Contract engagements can be short- or long-term and involve few or many professionals.

 An example of the latter is the 73% of companies that use managed solutions arrangements for complex business initiatives where they may bring in an entire contract team that is overseen by expert outside consultants.
 These consultants can create a strategy for — and also guide the implementation of — a wide range of projects, from new technology implementations to post-merger integrations.

 6. Celebrate successes and keep looking forward

 Successful change hinges largely on teamwork.
-So, be quick to celebrate your team’s successes throughout the change process, and reward employees who go above and beyond to help their colleagues “keep calm and carry on” in times of disruption and uncertainty.
+So, be quick to celebrate your team’s progress throughout the change process and reward employees who go above and beyond to help their colleagues “keep calm and carry on” in times of disruption and uncertainty.

-Together, the six change management tips presented here can help you take a proactive, thoughtful and strategic approach in helping your employees successfully navigate through challenging transitions.
+Together, the six change management tips presented here can help you take a thoughtful and strategic approach to help your employees successfully navigate through challenging times.